splitrb/split/README.md

 end
 ```

-Split looks for the Redis host in the environment variable `REDIS_URL` then defaults to `redis://localhost:6379` if not specified by configure block.
+Split looks for the Redis host in the environment variable `REDIS_URL` then
+defaults to `redis://localhost:6379` if not specified by configure block.

+On platforms like Heroku, Split will use the value of `REDIS_PROVIDER` to
+determine which env variable key to use when retrieving the host config.
+This
+defaults to `REDIS_URL`.

 ### Filtering